 The Federal Aviation Administration.
 The U.S. Post Office.
 The U.S. Navy.

-All are large government agencies that The Law Offices of Michael T. Smith has taken to trial on behalf of employees who have been discriminated against, unjustly fired or otherwise unfairly treated on the job.
-We have fought for our clients throughout DuPage County and northern Illinois in more than 200 cases in federal court during our three decades of trial experience.
+All are large government agencies that the Law Office of Michael T. Smith & Associates have taken to trial on behalf of employees who have been discriminated against, unjustly fired, or otherwise unfairly treated on the job.
+We have fought for our clients throughout northern Illinois and surrounding counties in more than 200 cases in federal court during our three decades of trial experience.

 If you’re an employee of – or applicant to – a federal agency, and you believe that you’ve been discriminated against, you have the right to file a complaint with that agency.